turingschool/curriculum/source/projects/independent_project.markdown

 * Technologies:  jQuery Mobile, Elasticsearch
 * Integrations:  Spotify, Netflix
 * LivingSocial:  Takeout & Delivery
 * Concept:  Date night.
+* Problem:  LS is all about curating experience, but T&D more transactional.
+Lets make eating at home more of an experience.
-Ordering some T&D?
+* Elevator: Ordering some T&D?
 Why not get a movie recomendation or a suggested playlist?
             Italian food?
 How about Good Fellas and some Andrea Bocelli?
+Kickboxer marathon?
+Thai food and Sek Loso.
+* Core Features:  Fetch currently available menus and categories, access netflix for genre search and/or user instant queue, access spotify for genre search.

 ### Jan Koszewski